 And, there’s no reason we can’t be distanced outside!

-In fact, I can’t think of a more isolating experience than heading off into the woods.
-But, the planning and travel to get there is not actually be practical in this current situation… getting gas, buying supplies, travel, etc.
+In fact, I can’t think of a more distanced experience than heading off into the woods.
+But, you don’t always need to find some secluded wilderness.

 Do you have any nature trails you can walk to from your home?
 Is there a local lake or creek you could bike to?